-If you are an owner and you KNOW that something isn’t working right in your pt private practice – maybe you don’t have the work-life balance you sought when you opened your practice, or maybe the finances aren’t where they should be for the amount of work you and your staff are doing, whatever it is, you know it isn’t right.
+If you are a private practice owner and you KNOW that something isn’t working in your physical therapy practice – maybe you don’t have the work-life balance you sought when you opened your practice, or maybe the finances aren’t where they should be for the amount of work you and your staff are doing, whatever it is, you know it isn’t right.

 There are four things you can do that will have an immediate impact on your organization.